Relational dynamics and Page-Wootters formalism in group field theory

 One can now use the strategy of ``evolving constants of motion'' \cite{Rovelli_Amodel, Rovelli_Anhypothesis,RovelliOBS,RovelliPO} to define \textit{relational Dirac observables}, which evolve with respect to another chosen observable along the flow generated by $C$.
 These are also known as ``complete'' observables $F_{f,\chi}(\chi_0)$, and correspond to the value a partial observable $f$ takes on $C$ when another partial observable $\chi$ takes the value $\chi_0$.
 The second partial observable $\chi$ is thought as a dynamical ``clock'' degree of freedom, chosen to parametrise the flow in place of the unphysical parameter $\tau$.
-In short, one can construct a complete observable satisfying \eqref{classicalFC} as \cite{DittrichDO,GieselDO,*Tambornino,Trinity,*RelativisticTrinity}
+In short, one can construct a complete observable satisfying \eqref{classicalFC} as \cite{DittrichDO,GieselDO,Tambornino,Trinity,RelativisticTrinity}

-While \eqref{genericDO} holds for (finite-dimensional) systems with a generic Hamiltonian constraint \cite{DittrichDO,GieselDO,*Tambornino}, our scenario belongs to the specific class of systems thoroughly analysed in \cite{Trinity,*RelativisticTrinity}; a simplification arises because of the partition of the classical constraint \eqref{C} into a $\chi$ component and a $\varphi$ component
+which is well-defined if $\{\chi , C\} \neq 0$ (i.e., if $\chi$ is a good clock to parametrise the flow).
+While \eqref{genericDO} holds for (finite-dimensional) systems with a generic Hamiltonian constraint \cite{DittrichDO,GieselDO,Tambornino}, our scenario belongs to the specific class of systems thoroughly analysed in \cite{Trinity,RelativisticTrinity}; a simplification arises because of the partition of the classical constraint \eqref{C} into a $\chi$ component and a $\varphi$ component

 where the so-called clock Hamiltonian is $H_\chi = p_\chi$ and the GFT Hamiltonian $H_\varphi$ is given in \eqref{Ham}.
 Thanks to the crucial fact that the clock Hamiltonian is canonically conjugate to $\chi$,